cudail/snolf-rb2/README.md

 ## Changelog

+v2.7
+* Snolf is immune to spinning flame jets (toggleable with command)

 v2.6
 * The angle of rings dropped by bosses now depend on where the boss is facing
 * Added NiGHTS sprites